Sandthorn/sandthorn_event_format/spec.md

     server_timestamp [required] :: ISO8601 format String OR language native Date/Time format
     client_timestamp [optional] :: ISO8601 format String OR language native Date/Time format
     meta [optional] :: Map
-    attribute_deltas [required] :: Array
+    attribute_deltas [required] :: Hash

 #### Attribute deltas

-The value of the `attribute_deltas` key must be an an empty array or an array of maps, each map representing a changed attribute.
+The value of the `attribute_deltas` key must be an an empty hash or an hash of maps, each map representing a change where the key in the hash is the attribute that changed.
 Each map has the following format:

-    attribute_name [required] :: String
     old_value [optional] :: Any
     new_value [required] :: Any